 Images and films

-Our image collections include photographs, posters, prints, drawings and watercolours and make up one of the finest visual records of London in the world.
+Our image collections include photographs, films, posters, prints, drawings and watercolours and make up one of the finest visual records of London in the world.
 You can find out more on the images and films page.

 To support wider access for educational bodies such as schools, universities and other similar interest groups, we offer a range of online resources, workshops, conferences and events.
+Find out all the options available to you on our learning pages.